odhiambo-ed/To-Do-List/README.md

 ## 🤝 Contributing

-To any developer who would wish to contribute to this project, you are welcome!
+To any developer who would wish to contribute to this project, you are welcome.

 ## Show your support